When Anxiety Is More Than A Worry Synonym

 While it is normal to get nervous in certain situations, individuals who deal with average amounts of worry can easily find ways to accommodate their feelings.
 For example, an executive may find it helpful to manage his nervousness before a major presentation by creating note cards to practice the content.

-If symptoms of anxiety are not distressing to you day-to-day, yet your entire emotional health is upended at the thought of a specific trigger, it might be wise to speak with a mental health professional who can help you determine the cause.
+If symptoms of anxiety are not distressing to you day-to-day, yet your entire emotional health is upended at the thought of a specific trigger, it might be wise to speak with a mental health professional who can help you determine the cause and create an effective treatment plan.

 You Can't Remember Not Feeling Worried

 Because most typical cases of worry do not last long, individuals can usually easily recall the last time they felt calm.
 However, an anxiety disorder might be suspected if feelings of unease last six months or longer.
-If you have a hard time remembering the last time you felt at peace or cannot imagine what it will take for you to feel better soon, it is time to reach out to a mental healthprofessional.
+If you have a hard time remembering the last time you felt at peace or cannot imagine what it would take for you to feel better soon, it is time to reach out to a mental health professional.

 You're In Fear